 Building Capacity of Oregon’s Producers: Education Program

 Farming for climate resilience looks different depending on what crops a farmer is growing, at what scale, and which markets they are selling to.
 We know there are Oregon farmers that are already doing the work of implementing farming practices for climate resilience on their land today.
 And we recognize that the best pathway to catalyze change on farms is for farmers to hear from other farmers, whom they trust and can relate to.
-We’ll identify agriculture stakeholders/producers in each region of the state, representing a variety of farm sizes and types, who can provide farmer-to-farmer education, sharing best practices with their peers.
 Interested in participating?
 Fill out our survey here!
+By building our network, we’ve identified agriculture producers, like yourself, in each region of the state, representing a variety of farm sizes and types, who can provide farmer-to-farmer education, sharing best practices with their peers.

-We are collaborating with existing farmer education programs in Oregon that farmers trust and rely on—from soil and water conservation districts to beginning farmer education programs.
-Click here for more information on our 2021 Train the Trainer: Farming for Climate Resilience in collaboration with OSU Extension.
+We are also collaborating with existing farmer education programs in Oregon that farmers trust and rely on—from soil and water conservation districts to beginning farmer education programs.
+Click here for more information on our 2022 Train the Trainer: Farming for Climate Resilience in collaboration with OSU Extension, Oregon Natural Resource Conservation Service, Oregon Watershed Enhancement Board, and Soil and Water Conservation Districts.

 Policies and Programs that Fit Farms